adossantos-jr/spatial-fishing-risk-mapper/README.md

 - **Estuarine or inland waters**, since this framework is focused on marine areas.
 A different mapping framework would be needed to spatialize vulnerability in continental waters.

+Nevertheless, the information of Vulnerable Species Ratio is still valid and can be useful in these conditions.
+So, even if mapping is unviable using this method, the resulting .csv file can still be of use.

 ### Resources
 - [A coordinate converter](https://www.fcc.gov/media/radio/dms-decimal)
 - [PSA Web application for single species](https://nmfs-ost.github.io/noaa-fit/PSA)